hexdump0815/imagebuilder/doc/daily-driver-experiments.md

-single tab) and running all the time (i.e. not restarted fresh each day) and lots of termial sessions. the system is usually only switched between running and suspend (or for low power system without supsend support running all the time) and never really rebooted as long as it is running stable. these notes are my findings from those experiments for the different systems tried.
+single tab) and running all the time (i.e. not restarted fresh each day) and lots of termial sessions. the system is usually only switched between running and suspend (or for low power system without supsend support running all the time) and never really rebooted as long as it is running stable. when running this way top with shift-h will show around 1500 threads, so actually quite a few for such small systems. these notes are my findings from those experiments for the different systems tried.

 # general notes